VisalSuresh90/harry-potter--android-jetpack-compose-hilt-mvvm-coroutine-modular/README.md

 5. **Character Details**: Get detailed information about each character, including their background and magical abilities.

+6. **Houses**: Learn about the four houses at Hogwarts, including Gryffindor, Slytherin, Hufflepuff, and Ravenclaw.
+Discover the unique qualities and characteristics of each house and the famous wizards and witches associated with them.

 ## Project Structure

 The project is organized into modular components for a clean and maintainable codebase: